Notes

 Dim.
 Humid.
 Graven, like an unclean mouth.

-A single leukocyte picks over the bones, its delicate shell-feet barely marring the carpet of white mold.
-It stays well away from intruders.
+A single leukocyte picks over the bones, its delicate shell-feet scarcely marring the carpet of white mold.
+It ignores intruders.

 The hearth is not bricked over.
-A munitions hatchet rest on the mantle beside a matching military-surplus belt sheath.
-The blade gleams under a coating of dried gore.
+A munitions hatchet rests on the mantle beside a matching military-surplus belt sheath.
+The blade still shines under a coating of dried gore.

 Closet door: Crooked on its hinges.
-Inside, on the ground, there is a sack.It contains the bones of a mouse, curled into a desiccated skeletal puck around a steel tube containing x2 lockpicks.
+Inside, on the ground, a sack contains the bones of a mouse curled into a desiccated skeletal puck around a steel tube containing 2 lockpicks.

 Logbook passage 4: